Welding Electrode Manufacturing

 Required Tests for Raw Materials of Welding Consumables

-After acceptance of chemical properties, the other parameters which have a very important effect on the quality of the powder is grain size.
-Different methods are available to control the grain size.
-For coarse powders, sieve analysis is used while for fine powders, laser particle size method is common (Figure F).
-The result will be evaluated by the grain size graph ( figure I).
+After the acceptance of chemical properties, another critical parameter that significantly affects the quality of the powder is grain size.
+Different methods are available to control grain size.
+For coarse powders, sieve analysis is used, while for fine powders, the laser particle size method is more common.
+The results are evaluated using the grain size graph.

 Required Tests for Raw Materials of Welding Consumables